maialenmunoa/maialenmunoa/README.md

 ### FRONT END Developer 👩‍💻

-I am a journalist converted into a web developer.
+I'm a journalist converted into a web developer.

 >*Imagination is the faculty of discovery...* – Ada Lovelace.